sachin38/hseb-result/README.md

 This script will fetch result from www.hseb.ntc.net.np.
-*You can use any of the three scripts*
+*You can use any of the two scripts*
-### THIRD SCRIPT IS TO FETCH RESULT OF WHOLE COLLEGE, you need to provide starting and ending symbol number
+### college_result.py IS TO FETCH RESULT OF WHOLE COLLEGE, you need to provide starting and ending symbol number

 Libraries required
 ============